Sebastine Ikahihifo: 2019

 He made a total of 18 appearances in the 2019 season as Huddersfield finished a disappointing 10th.

 2020

 He joined Salford on loan in the 2020 season.
 He later played for Salford in their 2020 Challenge Cup Final defeat against Leeds.

 2021

-On 13 Nov 2020 the club website reported that they would extend the loan period to cover the 2021 season.
+On 13 November 2020, the club website reported that they would extend the loan period to cover the 2021 season.

+2022

+He played a total of 13 matches for Huddersfield in the 2022 Super League season as Huddersfield reached the playoffs.
+He played in Huddersfield's shock 28–0 loss to Salford in the elimination playoff.

+2023

+He played 21 matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+2024

+Ikahihifo played 24 games for Huddersfield in the 2024 Super League season as the club finished 9th on the table.